Zjx402/Kea2/README.md

         assert self.d(text=random_str).exist
 ```
 >  We use [hypothesis](https://github.com/HypothesisWorks/hypothesis), a property-based testing library for Python, to generate random texts according to the given rules.

+You can run this example by using the similar command line in Feature 2.

 # Documentation